Andrey Aleksandrovich Gershun: Scientific work

-Pedagogical and Social Work
+Pedagogical and social work

 Gershun paid serious attention to the students' education.
 He was a lecturer at The National Mineral Resources University, Saint Petersburg State Electrotechnical University, The Civil Air Engineering Institute, Military Electrotechnical Academy, Naval Academy and Zhukovsky Air Force Engineering Academy.

 He was professor of Leningrad Technical School for Precise Mechanics and Optics and, after the Technical School reorganization into ITMO University, he occupied the Head of the Physical Optics Department position from 1946 till 1952.
 He was one of the founders of ITMO Physical Optics Laboratory.
-He read lectures on Physics, Physical Optics, Lighting, Photometry, Colometry, etc. He served as supervisor of PhD students, introduced undergraduate students to science problems, and gave scientific seminars.
+He read lectures on Physics, Physical Optics, Lighting, Photometry, Colorimetry, etc. He served as supervisor of PhD students, introduced undergraduate students to science problems, and gave scientific seminars.

 From the end of 1920 Gershun was a member of Lighting Engineering Committee under the direction of M. A. Shatelen.
 He was a director of the Leningrad Office of USSR Laboratory Lighting Engineering Society and of the Lighting Engineering Board of USSR Electric Engineering Society.
 He was a member of editorial board of "Lighting Engineering" Journal.
 From 1947 until his death Gershun was administrative assistant of the Lighting Engineering Committee Engineering Science Board of USSR Science Academy Chairman M. A. Shatelen.